Working Sense

 People with a sensory loss, and people with disabilities face significant barriers to work.
 For example, a recent survey of employers revealed that 75% of respondents would sooner employ an ex-convict than a person with vision loss.

-A person who is Deaf or has hearing loss is X4 more likely to be out of work
+A person who is Deaf or has hearing loss is 4 times more likely to be out of work.

-blind or partially sighted are X5 to be unemployed for 5+ years
+Blind or partially sighted are 5 times to be unemployed for 5+ years.

 Case Studies